 At Author Services Australia, we support Australian and New Zealand self-published authors and writers with a full range of affordable self-publishing services, including ghostwriting, copyediting, developmental editing, proofreading, ebook and paperback formatting, book cover design, children’s book illustrations, graphic design services, Amazon KDP Keyword and Category Research, manuscript uploading assistance, animated book cover reveal videos, and social media and marketing.

 If you’re planning on self-publishing a book in Australia, be sure to read our self-publishing guide, The Complete Guide to Self-Publishing Australia.
-It’s full of practical and useful tips and advice to help you navigate the self-publishing world, and is perfect for new authors working on their first book.
+It’s full of practical and valuable tips and advice to help you navigate the self-publishing world, and is perfect for new authors working on their first book.

 I am trying to add my ISBN on KDP but it’s not recognizing it.
 The ISBN I have is on the book and on websites where my book is sold so I am unsure why this is happening.